simonknittel/discord-bot-api/plugins/music-bot/README.md

 With `skipLimit` you can define how many users you need to skip the current song (optional).
 It defaults to `1`
 With `announceSongs` you can enable or disable the announcing of the current song (optional).
 It defaults to `true`
 With `autoJoinVoiceChannel` you can define a voice channel which the bot trys to enter when it starts up.
+With `maxLength` you can define what should be the max length (in minutes!) of a song (optional).
+It defaults to `15` minutes. `0` will be endless.
+Numbers with decimals will be rounded up.

 Example
 ---